FractalBlocks/Fractal.js/readme.md

 ## Tips

-- Assets are static, these are copied to the dist folder.
+- Assets are static, these are copied to the dist folder when you compile the app.
-- Resources are dynamic these are inserted when your require (e.g. require('../resources/myresource.png') ) them.
+- Resources are dynamic these are inserted when your require (e.g. require('../resources/myresource.png') ) them, this are serialized and inserted into code .

 ## TODOs